momiji/kpx/README.md

     password: encrypted:sfjlqsjfljsdqklfjmsklqjfqzioeuripouzfjklsdjmflsd==

 rules:
-# broproxycfg must be excluded to allow downloading PAC directly - this is nessecary only when working with intellij with a proxy configured
+# broproxycfg must be excluded to allow downloading PAC directly - this is necessary only when working with intellij with a proxy configured
   - host: "broproxycfg.int.world.company"
     proxy: direct
 # redirect all to pac